MansuriHarun/Real-Estate-Website/README.md

 # Real-Estate-Website
-Welcome to **Death Note Realty**, a unique real estate platform where we blend the practicalities of property management with the thrilling allure of the Death Note universe.
-Just like Light Yagami’s strategic genius and Ryuk’s mischievous charm, our platform aims to revolutionize how you experience real estate!
+Welcome to **Death Note Realty**, Discover a unique real estate platform that mixes property management with a touch of Death Note excitement.
+Our aim is to bring a fresh perspective to real estate, inspired by the strategic brilliance of Light Yagami and the playful spirit of Ryuk.

 ### Tech Stack